-- Individuals with a bachelor’s degree and at least 5 years experience working in a museum, library, or archive, or related cultural heritage organization
+- Individuals with a bachelor’s degree and at least 3 years of experience working in a museum, library, or archive, or related cultural heritage organization

-- Individuals with a master’s degree in museum studies or other relevant field
+- Individuals with a master’s degree in museum studies or other relevant fields

 - Students currently enrolled in the JHU museum studies master’s program (a separate application to the certificate program is required; no more than two courses, from a list of designated courses, may be applied to both the master’s degree and the certificate)

 - A grade point average of at least 3.0 GPA on a 4.0 scale (work experience will also be considered)

 - Individuals who have a bachelor’s degree and meet the GPA requirement but lack the necessary work experience may apply to the dual Museum Studies/Digital Curation Certificate program.
 Prospective students are encouraged to discuss their academic and career goals with the Digital Curation Program Coordinator prior to applying.